Burning mouth syndrome is a painful and often frustrating condition. Some patients compare it to having burned their mouth with hot coffee.

 Look up the side effects of any medications you are taking such as those used to treat high blood pressure.
 You can ask a pharmacist or use the internet for this information.
 If any of your medications are reported to cause a burning sensation in the mouth, ask your physician to consider prescribing a substitute medication.
 Also, some medications can cause dry mouth which might aggravate the condition.

 Start with the simple and eliminate various possibilities.
-Even if a cause can not found, our participating dentists with your physician may recommend medications to provide relief of symptoms.
+Even if a cause can not found, our approved dentists with your physician may recommend medications to provide relief of symptoms.

 After undergoing extensive bridge work I found it was comfortable and pain free.
 We couldn't be happier with Smile, we are pleased with the service provided!Sandra, Burleigh Heads, qld